About the Frederick Speaker Series

 Now celebrating its sixth year, the celebrated Frederick Speaker Series aims to bring intellectually stimulating speakers and inspiring leaders to the Frederick community.
 World-class speakers will engage with our audiences, illuminating current events, culture, politics, and science.

 Purchase the meet-and-greet option for an opportunity to meet your favorite speaker at a private reception following their presentation, for an additional $75.00 per ticket.
 One hundred percent of the proceeds from these receptions will benefit children’s programs at Frederick County Public Libraries.
 Limit of 100 meet-and-greets available per speaker.
+Meet-and-greets can be purchased by calling the Box Office at 301.600.2828 or during online checkout.
 Passes will be mailed to purchaser for all online purchases.

 Dr. Temple Grandin